ZupIT/horusec/HOWTO.md

 #### 6 - Conclusion

-And it's ready.
-Now horusec is inte.grated with the new tool and generating unified reports.
+It's ready.
+Now horusec is integrated with the new tool and generating unified reports.

 Feel free to send us a pull request and collaborate with the project.
 We will love it!